 Have you ever wondered what the consequences are to some of the most common Disney World errors (either in judgment or in vacation planning!)?
 We’re talking everything from forgetting to make a reservation to not breaking in your park shoes — and letting you know how bad is it really.

 Here we’ll examine a few simple mistakes and let you know on a scale of VERY BAD to NOT BAD AT ALL — just how bad is it, really?

 Problem: You Didn’t Book an Advance Dining Reservation

-Maybe your friends or family have told you horror stories about waking up in the middle of the night to make ADRs 180 days out for their Disney trips only to find out that all of the table-service restaurants they wanted didn’t have any reservations left.
-Whether you were too discouraged to attempt making an ADR or you just didn’t want to bother with it, this is a common planning blunder.
+Maybe your friends or family have told you horror stories about waking up in the middle of the night to make Advanced Dining Reservations 180 days out for their Disney trips only to find out that all of the table-service restaurants they wanted didn’t have any reservations left.
+Whether you were too discouraged to attempt making a dining reservation or you just didn’t want to bother with it, this is a common planning blunder.

 How Bad Is It Really?: Not Too Bad!

 People change their plans (and minds!) at Disney World all the time.
 Suddenly that highly-prized Be Our Guest Restaurant reservation that someone coveted three months ago doesn’t seem as important to them in the moment as another ride on Slinky Dog Dash.
 So yeah, if you’re persistent (and flexible with when you’re willing to eat!) you can sometimes grab a last-minute reservation.